Nonperturbative Renormalization in Lattice QCD with three Flavors of Clover Fermions: Using Periodic and Open Boundary Conditions: Discussion

 As our last example we consider $Z_{v_{2b}}$, the renormalization factor of an operator containing a covariant derivative.
 In Fig.~\ref{fig.ratios_mainzv2b} our results are compared with the numbers obtained in Ref.~\cite{Harris:2019bih}.
 These were determined in the \RI-MOM scheme at $\beta = 3.40$, $3.46$ and $3.55$ using an approach similar to our fit method, though some details differ.
 Therefore we compare them with our fit results obtained in the \RI-MOM scheme.
 Within the errors the ratios are compatible with unity for all three $\beta$ values, although the numbers given in Ref.~\cite{Harris:2019bih} seem to lie consistently above ours.
 Similar observations apply for the other operators with one derivative studied in Ref.~\cite{Harris:2019bih}.

 In view of the multitude of up to eight determinations of the renormalization factors for a single operator given in this paper, the question arises, which values should be used in a particular situation.
 To answer this question a few criteria can be given.
 The decision in favor of the \RI-MOM or \RI-SMOM intermediate scheme is obvious when nonforward matrix elements of operators are required which mix with total-derivative operators.
 In such cases the \RI-SMOM scheme is mandatory.
 It is also strongly preferred for the pseudoscalar density, because the pion pole makes the chiral extrapolation problematic in the \RI-MOM scheme.
+For all operators that are unaffected by the pion pole and for which the kinematics of the \RI-MOM scheme is admissible, the choice of the intermediate scheme is purely a matter of taste, with the possible exception of the scalar density, where the \RI-SMOM scheme may be more favorable because of the smaller coefficients in the perturbative expansion (\ref{eq.matchexpand}) of the conversion factor (see Table~\ref{tab.confac}).

 Concerning the distinction between the fit method and the fixed-scale method one can say that the fit method tries to suppress the power-like lattice artifacts as far as possible.
 The fixed-scale method, on the other hand, does not care about lattice artifacts so that they will be taken into account only in the continuum extrapolation of the physical observables.
 If the data for the observables allow to perform such an extrapolation reliably, the fixed-scale method could be preferable.
 However, if data are available for a few lattice spacings only (maybe only for a single value) and a decent continuum extrapolation is impossible, renormalization factors determined with the help of the fit method might lead to estimated results which are closer to the continuum value.
 Similarly, the perturbative subtraction of lattice artifacts may be more useful when a careful continuum limit is still out of reach, while it does not help that much when the power-like lattice artifacts are taken care of by the continuum extrapolation anyway.